Mirror of Love: Reception

-Band Version
+The song also received a positive review in the NME from Chrissie Hynde, who would later form the Pretenders and cover Kinks songs "Stop Your Sobbing" and "I Go to Sleep".

+Rerecorded version

 Although the original album version was released as a single in Britain, it was rerecorded with the rest of the band participating for the track's single release in the United States.
 It was not successful (it did not chart in either Britain or America), but this version was released as a bonus track on the Velvel reissue of Preservation Act 2 (as well as the outtake "Slum Kids").
-Andrew Hickey said that this version and the original edit "differ in a few points of arrangement and vocal performance, but are very similar."
+Andrew Hickey said that this version and the original edit "differ in a few points of arrangement and vocal performance, but are very similar".
 This version also appeared on Picture Book.